Corey0404/JS_Form-submission/README.md

 # JS_Form-submission

-It's an example of JSON form-submission on server.
+It's an example of form-submission on server, JSON, AJAX.
 For the correct work, I use MAMP server.